Sockerfri/torchwood/cmd/litebastion/README.md

     -host string
             host to obtain ACME certificate for

+If you intend to protect backends from unwanted traffic and not forward arbitrary requests from the internet, you can accept request on localhost.
+This is for example useful when running a bastion for your own log.

+    -listen-http PORT
+            only accept HTTP requests at http://127.0.0.1:PORT

 Since litebastion needs to operate at a lower level than HTTPS on the witness side, it can't be behind a reverse proxy, and needs to configure its own TLS certificate.
 Use the `-cache`, `-email`, and `-host` flags to configure the ACME